 Aaron is a commercial risk management leader by trade and a Commander in the U.S. Navy Reserves.
 He joined the Ignyte Assurance Platform team to help us raise the awareness and readiness of the emerging Cybersecurity Maturity Model Certification, as well as NIST 800-171, NIST 800-72, NIST 800-53, and soon FedRAMP, for organizations involved in dealing with sensitive information.

-The focus of an L1/L2 CMMC Self-Assessment is solely on the protection of Federal Contract Information or FCI, which essentially is “government contract information, that is not intended for public release” for L1; and Controlled Unclassified Information or CUI for L2 which is defined by the National Archives and Record Administration (NARA) as “information that requires safeguarding or dissemination controls, excluding information that is classified under Executive Order (EO) 13526 – Classified Security Information”.
+The focus of a CMMC 2.0 Level 1 & 2 Assessment is solely on the protection of Federal Contract Information or FCI, which essentially is “government contract information, that is not intended for public release” for L1; and Controlled Unclassified Information or CUI for L2 which is defined by the National Archives and Record Administration (NARA) as “information that requires safeguarding or dissemination controls, excluding information that is classified under Executive Order (EO) 13526 – Classified Security Information”.

 An annual Self-Assessment is required along with a Senior Company official’s affirmation of Compliance in the Supplier Performance Risk Systems (SPRS) which: